mmoehabb/zigsdl/README.md

 ## About
-Just as the name indicates ZigSDL is a [zig](https://ziglang.org/) package build on [SDL](https://www.libsdl.org/), which developers can use in building cross-platform graphic applications with ease.
-ZigSDL is relatively easy-to-pick, simple, and straightforward.
+A relatively easy-to-pick, simple, and straightforward package that developers can use in order to write graphic applications in [Zig](https://ziglang.org/).
+Just as the name indicates it's build on [SDL3](https://www.libsdl.org/).